 About Kate Allatt

-- Eliminating early onset young stroke misdiagnosis in A & E to reduce the high cost burden to the NHS.
+Eliminating early onset young stroke misdiagnosis in A & E, to improve younger stroke outcomes and reduce the subsequent high cost burden to the NHS.

-- Using positive clinical language to enhance patient improvement outcomes;
+Using positive clinical language to enhance patient improvement outcomes in hospitals & the community;

 It’s not all work!
 Kate loves being a mum to India, Harvey and Woody and is married to Mark.
 She loves long dog walks in the Peak District & spins three times a week!